FATac/fatac.github.com/source/managing_solr.rst

 "f" Filter parameter, defines results filtering in a "key:value" form sepparated by comas (see example below).

 "start" and "rows" parameters define result scoping to provide pagination.

+"sort" allows sorting results.
+Value must be field name to sort by, plus "desc" or "asc".
+Any used field here must have "sort" clause in mapping.json file (see Configuration)

 **Search Example**